Life, Death, and What We Worry About

 Often, when someone reaches this stage of life, there can be a rapid downsizing and compression of all worldly possessions.
 Possessions that tell stories, that remind us of what happened, that we file away as important.
 Things that some people will categorize as just “things” but to them they are memories, they are dates, they are grief, they are happiness, they are life.
 Randy had the immense job of pairing down all these things in his dad’s life to a few suitcases.
 I guess that’s what children are there for.
 He spent many nights awake until 1 a.m. going through his dad’s files-or, as he put it, “my dad’s entire life.”
 Randy’s parents’ wedding photos.
 Baby pictures of Randy and his sisters.
 Divorce papers for Randy’s parents.
 Divorce papers for Randy’s stepmom.
 College grades.
 Birthday cards.
 Mortgage statements.
 Sales receipt for his favorite car.
 Papers on PSP disease.
 Smiles, grief, hope.

 They say you should throw out your mortgage bills and save your love notes.
 But it’s hard to lead a life like this.
-We all get caught up in all the unimportant dramas of modern life: money, career, and the trap of being busy, too busy.
+For one, throwing away the documents to your loans won’t help if you need to refinance, and besides, we all get caught up in all the unimportant dramas of modern life: money, career, and the trap of being busy, too busy.

 I’ve been a worrier my whole life.
 In my teens I worried if any of my girlfriends actually liked me.
 I worried that I would never have a boyfriend.
 I found climbing and that distracted me from those worries because I felt I’d found purpose.
 But then the worries came back, and changed.